SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 Because each numeric type can store a different range of values, you must opt in to numeric type conversion on a case-by-case basis.
-This opt-in approach avoids hidden conversion errors and helps make type conversion intentions explicit in your code.
+This opt-in approach prevents hidden conversion errors and helps make type conversion intentions explicit in your code.

 To convert one specific number type to another,